systeminit/si/app/docs/src/reference/ai-agent.md

 ## Cost Model

 System Initiative does not sit between you and the underlying model/agent provider.
-We do not mark-up your token usage.
+We do not mark up your token usage.
 It is up to you how you pay for the underlying model.

 ## Installing the Agent